Max Muncy Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is 27th in the league with a collective 7.7 strikeouts per nine innings.
+- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 28th in MLB.

-- The Nationals have the 20th-ranked team ERA across all league pitching staffs (4.48).
+- The Nationals' 4.40 team ERA ranks 19th among all MLB pitching staffs.

+- The Nationals will send Irvin (1-2) to make his sixth start of the season.
+He is 1-2 with a 5.32 ERA and 19 strikeouts in 22 2/3 innings pitched.

-- The righty's most recent time out was on Wednesday against the San Diego Padres, when he tossed 5 2/3 innings, surrendering three earned runs while giving up three hits.
+- In his last outing on Thursday against the San Diego Padres, the right-hander threw four innings, allowing two earned runs while surrendering two hits.

-- The 31-year-old has amassed a 4.32 ERA and 6.7 strikeouts per nine innings across 10 games this season, while giving up a batting average of .254 to his opponents.
+- The 26-year-old has amassed a 5.32 ERA and 7.8 strikeouts per nine innings across five games this season, while allowing a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.